Quasi-Jacobi forms, Appell-Lerch functions, and false theta functions as q-brackets of functions on partitions: Introduction and statement of results

-To be more specific, two examples of such algebras are the algebra of so-called symmetric functions $\mathcal{S}$ or shifted symmetric functions $\Lambda^*$.
-These algebras are generated by the symmetric functions~$S_k$ and shifted symmetric functions~$Q_k$, respectively, for $\lambda \in \partitions$ given by ($\lambda_j$ is the $j$-th part of $\lambda$ and $B_k$ the $k$-th Bernoulli number)
+To be more specific, two examples of such algebras are the algebra of so-called symmetric functions $\mathcal{S}$ and the algebra of shifted symmetric functions $\Lambda^*$.
+These algebras are generated by the \emph{symmetric functions}~$S_k$ and \emph{shifted symmetric functions}~$Q_k$, respectively, for $\lambda \in \partitions$ given by ($\lambda_j$ is the $j$-th part of $\lambda$ and $B_k$ the $k$-th Bernoulli number)